 Kelly Barner, Buyers Meeting Point (praise for second edition)

-Professor Peter Tatham is a leading international researcher in the field of humanitarian logistics, and is the Deputy Head of the Department of International Business and Asian Studies at Griffith Business School, Queensland, Australia.
+Professor Peter Tatham is a leading international researcher in the field of humanitarian logistics, and is the Head of the Department of International Business and Asian Studies at Griffith Business School, Queensland, Australia.

 Martin Christopher is Emeritus Professor of Marketing and Logistics at Cranfield University, UK.
 His work in the field of logistics and supply chain management has gained international recognition.
 He is a regular contributor to conferences and workshops around the world.